March 9, 2021

-University of Michigan researchers have refined a gas-sniffing device so it can detect poisonous gases and explosives in less than half a second.
+U-M researchers have refined a laser-based gas-sniffing device so it can detect poisonous gases and explosives in less than half a second.

-An $8 million gift from the Leinweber Foundation will expand opportunities for students and faculty from the Michigan Center for Theoretical Physics to study fundamental questions in particle physics and the evolution of our universe.
+An $8 million gift from the Leinweber Foundation will help students and faculty from the Michigan Center for Theoretical Physics study fundamental questions in particle physics and the evolution of our universe.

-Astronomers at the University of Michigan and their colleagues on the Dark Energy Survey have discovered a new dwarf planet that’s more than 90 times farther from the sun than Earth, making it the second-most distant minor planet in the known solar system.
+Astronomers at U-M and their colleagues on the Dark Energy Survey have discovered a new dwarf planet that’s more than 90 times farther from the sun than Earth.

-University of Michigan scientists and students will build components of a giant camera that will map 30 million galaxies’ worth of the universe in three dimensions.
+University scientists and students will build components of a giant camera that will map 30 million galaxies’ worth of the universe in three dimensions.

 February 2, 2015